Copyright © 2010 jsd

 Furthermore, even setting aside that detail, this question is broken at a deeper conceptual level.
 The question is underspecified several times over.
-The wind-correction angle is unspecified, the definition of speed is unspecified (airspeed versus groundspeed), and the definition of “forward” is unspecified (heading versus velocity).
+The pilot’s response to the perturbation is unspecified, the type of speed is unspecified (airspeed versus groundspeed), and even the definition of “forward” is unspecified (heading versus velocity).
 In aircraft (unlike cars), there is not a one-to-one relationship between heading and direction of motion.

 More importantly, it is a bad practice to use fake data and try to pass it off as real-world data.
 This is considered scientific misconduct.